maxdug/maxdug.github.io/ethos/index.md

 ## Purpose
 I believe the purpose of life is to live - interacting with the world, eating, sleeping, having fun.

+### Goals
+What is my ideal perfect year, month, decade.
+Not specific goals, but things that I want to reocurr
+* visiting old friends
+* big hiking trips
+* longer time with family
+* regular medical and dental checkins
+* beach trips
+* car camping trips
+* weekly friend hangouts
+* cultural events like plays and concerts

 ## Applications
 ### Traditional Examples